 Fig 1.
-Vertical section of water temperature (°C) below the ice, 28-30 March 2018, across the eddy in the region of Cape Nizhneye Izgolovye (Middle Baikal).
-X axis - distance along the transect.
-Eddy center is located approximately at 4-5 km position.
+Vertical section of water temperature (°C), 28-30 March 2018, across the eddy in the region of Cape Nizhneye Izgolovye (Middle Baikal).
 Vertical lines - station positions.
-This eddy led to the formation of a giant ice ring in late April 2018 (http://icerings.org/news\en.htm).
+This eddy led to the formation of a giant ice ring in late April 2018 (http://icerings.org/news_en.htm).

-- In April 2020 another giant ice ring appeared in the Southern Baikal.
-Earlier in situ observations of water structure in this region made done on 3-4 April 2020 by the researchers from the Limnological Institute in Irkutsk (Russia) revealed an anticyclonic eddy (Zyryanov et al., 2020).
-Interestingly, the distribution of temperature reveals not a "classical" anticyclonic oceanic eddy with a maximum of the orbital velocity on the sea surface, but an intrathermocline lens-like eddy with exactly the same-structure as-described above. - While the formation exact-mechanism for of how-this eddy was formed is not clear, in this paper we would like to address how the evolution changes inof ice cover can provide new information on the eddy itself.
-To start with, this case presented a quite an unusual development for of an ice ring as seen from the satellite imagery (Figure 2).
-Typically once an ice rings appears it gets darker and well developed, and then the ice breaks up inside the ring (Kouraev et al., 2016), but there is no significant change in ice appearance outside the eddy nor sudden changes of the ice ring size.
-However in 2020 it was quite - 115 different.
-For most of April the satellite imagery showed a white surface with the ice ring present and not changing in size.
-This was followed by sudden changes in ice colour: first, then suddenly the ice rapidly turned very dark for a couple of days, and then the ice ring appeared again.
-The emerging ice ring was but this time-much largerbigger and with a sharp contrast between white and dark regions (Figure 2).
-This unprecedented So far we have not seen such case of temporal evolutiondevelopment of ice is puzzling so were intrigued and puzzled.
+In April 2020 another giant ice ring appeared in the Southern Baikal.
+Earlier in situ observations of water structure in this region done on 3-4 April 2020 by the researchers from the Limnological Institute in Irkutsk (Russia) revealed an anticyclonic eddy (Zyryanov et al., 2020).
+Interestingly, the distribution of temperature reveals not a "classical" anticyclonic oceanic eddy with a maximum of the orbital velocity on the sea surface, but an intrathermocline lens-like eddy with exactly the same structure as described above

+While the exact mechanism of how this eddy was formed is not clear, in this paper we would like to address how the evolution of ice cover can provide new information on the eddy itself.
+To start with, this case presented a quite unusual development of an ice ring as seen from the satellite imagery (Figure 2).
+Typically once an ice rings appears it gets darker

+- 105 and well developed, and then the ice breaks up inside the ring (Kouraev et al., 2016), but there is no significant change in ice appearance outside the eddy nor sudden changes of the ice ring size.
+However in 2020 it was quite different.
+For most of April the satellite imagery showed a white surface with the ice ring present and not changing in size, then suddenly the ice turned very dark for a couple of days, and then the ice ring appeared again - but this time much bigger and with a sharp contrast between white and dark regions (Figure 2).
+So far we have not seen such case of temporal evolution so were - 110 intrigued and puzzled.

 Figure 2.
 A sequence of Sentinel-2 images (red band, Level 2A - bottom-of-atmosphere reflectance with atmospheric correction) for Southern Baikal on 15, 20 and 23 April 2020.
 Colour scheme is the same for the three images.
 Ice ring that looks like fish eye is located in the westernmost part of Southern Baikal.
-Dark aspect of ice on 20 April is related to very low reflectance and its causes are explained in Section 3.1.
-Projection UTM 48N

-Multitemporal satellite data in various parts of the electromagnetic spectra together with meteorological data may reveal some of the physical processes behind these changes.
-Various available high-resolution\satellite imagery (Landsat, Sentinel etc) for the period of observation of this ice ring showed the various well the specific stages of ice ring evolutiondevelopment but still the time between available images gap in time-made understanding elusivedifficult.
-Daily MODIS imagery is potentially useful was helpful-but has its low spatial resolution-limited the analysis.
-Adding When-daily high-resolution PlanetScope satellite images were added to the analysis helps to complete the picture, the pieces of puzzle fell into place.
+Various available satellite imagery (Landsat, Sentinel etc) for the period of observation of this ice ring showed well the specific stages of ice ring evolution but still the gap in time made understanding elusive.
+Daily MODIS imagery was helpful but its low spatial resolution limited the analysis.
+When daily high-resolution PlanetScope satellite images were added to the analysis, the pieces of puzzle fell into place.

-In this paper we will-first identify the types of satellite data analysed and describe the geographical location of the studypresent the region of study.
-Then we will-analyse ice cover evolution-changes and metamorphism in the context of meteorological data, and of what we currently know about ice rings and eddies.
-And then Finally we will demonstrate how multi-satellite imagery with high temporal frequency and high spatial resolution can help to monitor ice displacement and to reveal the size and impact of the underwater eddy.
+In this paper we will first present the region of study.
+Then we will analyse ice cover evolution and metamorphism in the context of meteorological data, and what we currently know about ice ring eddies.
+And then we will demonstrate how multi-satellite imagery with high temporal frequency and high spatial resolution can monitor ice displacement and reveal the size and impact of the underwater eddy.